bhisaac/5eFP/5eFP-SRD.md

 ## Outlaw

-You are an experienced criminal with a history of breaking the law.
+~~You are an experienced criminal with a history of breaking the law.
 You have spent much time among other outlaws and still have contacts within the criminal underworld.
-You're far closer than most people to the seedy underbelly of civilization, and you have survived up to this point by flouting the rules and regulations of society.
+You're far closer than most people to the seedy underbelly of civilization, and you have survived up to this point by flouting the rules and regulations of society.~~

+You have a long history of violating the law.
+You have spent a considerable amount of time with other criminals and still have connections with the criminal underworld.
+You are much more intimately acquainted with the darker side of life than most people, and you have managed to survive thus far by disregarding the rules and regulations of civilized society.

 **Tool Proficiencies:** One type of gaming set, thieves' tools